finos/tracdap/doc/deployment/sandbox.rst

 the platform services, so make sure to finish updating your configuration before running the tool.

 We need to perform two tasks to prepare the database: deploy the schema and create a tenant.
-Choose a tenant key that is meaningful for your project or business division.
+Choose a tenant code and description that is meaningful for your project or business division.
+The description can be altered later but the tenant code cannot.

 .. tab-set::